 What if I want to cancel my plan, or make changes?

-How do I set up my Givealittle Plan?
+How do I set up regular donations with Givealittle Plan?

 The first step is to register with Givealittle.
 Next, create a new plan by going to the Plans tab on the left hand side of your My Givealittle page.
 Then decide on the donation amount and beneficiary.
-If you select the payroll giving option, you'll receive a form to fill out and pass on to you work's payroll department.
+If you select the payroll giving option, this will generate a PDF form which you will need to fill out and pass on to your work's payroll department.

 IMPORTANT: if you set up your Givealittle Plan through payroll giving and change the $ amount of your plan this will generate a new Payroll Giving Request Form which you will need to give to your payroll department or update yourself in self-service payroll.